uibk-iNNference/eNNclave-experiments/README.md

 ### MIT-67

-Training both accuracy variants for the MIT is done automatically in the [mit/train](mit/train.py) script.
+Training both accuracy variants for the MIT model is done automatically in the [mit/train](mit/train.py) script.

 ### Amazon